sjanhunen/dokimazo/papers/one-question.rst

    In order for you to be able to truly give something to God, not only do you have to know His word and His power, you have to love Him with all of your heart, and mind, and soul, and strength.

+   Each of these three leaders were missing something from the complete picture.

 The Pharisee
 ------------